tanjimin/C.Origami/README.md

 conda activate corigami
 ```

-First install PyTorch according to the instructions on the
-[PyTorch Website](https://pytorch.org/get-started/) for your operating system and CUDA setup.
+First install PyTorch according to the instructions on the [PyTorch Website](https://pytorch.org/get-started/) for your operating system and CUDA setup.

 To install C.Origami, run the following command according to your use cases:

-**For inference ONLY dependency use:**
+**For inference ONLY dependency:**
 ```bash
 pip install corigami
 ```

-**For full dependency used for training use:**
+**For training (includes additional dependencies):**
 ```bash
  pip install corigami[training]
 ```

-`pip` will handle all package dependencies.

 ### Installing Directly from Source